dergigi/dergigi.github.io/support.md

-there are many ways to support me: you can [buy my book](https://amzn.to/2VXmQgp), write a [review](https://21lessons.com/reviews), follow me on [Twitter](https://twitter.com/dergigi), subscribe to my German [podcast](https://anchor.fm/einundzwanzig), spread the word by sharing one of my articles or simply give directly.
+there are many ways to support me: you can [buy my book](https://amzn.to/2VXmQgp), write a [review](https://21lessons.com/reviews), follow me on [Twitter](https://twitter.com/dergigi), subscribe to my German [podcast](https://anchor.fm/einundzwanzig), spread the word by sharing one of my articles, or simply give directly.

 {% include btcpay-usd-exp.html %}

+If you are from the US, you can use my reflink to [sign up for Swan](https://www.swanbitcoin.com/gigi), a great auto-DCA service to stack sats.
 You can also create [translations][translations] of my book and articles, which is another great way of spreading the word.
 I have put all my heart and soul into creating [open-source](https://github.com/dergigi/) content for the Bitcoin